hardydemo/my-app/README.md

 Follow these steps to run the example app:

-- In app.js, replace `clientSideID` value to your own Client-side ID.
+- In App.js, replace `clientSideID` value to your own Client-side ID.
 You can find this in your LaunchDarkly portal under Account settings / Projects.

 - Create a boolean flag called `logoSwitch` in your project.
 Make sure you make the flag available to the client-side SDK.

-- Create a boolean flag called `learnSwitch` in your project.
+- Create a string flag called `learnSwitch` in your project.
 Make sure you make the flag available to the client-side SDK.

 - You should now be able to start the app by running the following in the project directory: